CPS-Innovation/Large-and-Complex-Cases/backend/notes.md

  - consider using stream out - stream in thing that Polaris did (https://github.com/CPS-Innovation/Polaris/blob/ee5fc2b8790bdd2019a59d49ef8bbdf8309f8669/polaris-pipeline/Common/Streaming/HttpResponseMessageStream.cs#L8)

+Zips -
-Zips - for first pass do not unzip, but we can/have started thinking about this
+ - for first pass do not unzip, but we can/have started thinking about this
+ - Detect zip using Content-Type header

 UI:
     - folder a/